 If you’re a European business, we assume you’ve already registered for VAT in your home country.
-The next step is to register with the Mini One-Stop Shop (MOSS), so that you can easily sell your digital products in any other EU member state - including Croatia!
+The next step is to register with the One-Stop Shop (OSS), so that you can easily sell your digital products in any other EU member state - including Croatia!

-If you’re a non-EU business, you can register with MOSS in Croatia or any other EU member.
+If you’re a non-EU business, you can register with OSS in Croatia or any other EU member.

-How to register for VAT MOSS in Croatia
+How to register for VAT OSS in Croatia

 If you’re determined to make Croatia your member state of identification, then you can sign up at the Croatian Tax Agency.